Biomedical & Sports

 A collaboration project with National Healthcare Group to create retina tissue complexes using advance biofabrication techniques

-Principal Investigator: Associate Professor Yeong Wai Yee
+Principal Investigator: Professor Yeong Wai Yee

 Biofabrication of Human Skin